JulioJu/AndroidTaquinGame/README.md

     2. « Custom Phone - 8.0 - API 26 - 768x1280 »
 * Landscape mode is actually not optimised.
 * It's sure, could not work with `API < 21` (Android 5.0)
-* Sometimes, when we try to load a picture, it's crash: TODO investigate logs.
+* ~~Sometimes, when we try to load a picture, there is crashs.~~ never experimented again.